 At present, the best and most reliable tests for vitamin B12 are the holo TC and MMA urine tests.

-So which tests are actually worth doing?
-And how is a vitamin B12 deficiency actually defined?
+So which tests are worth doing?
+And how is vitamin B12 deficiency actually defined?

-Thus far, none of the vitamin B12 tests can give clear information as to the current vitamin B12 status in the body.
-Presently, a number of tests are in use, all of which have their specific advantages and disadvantages.
-The standard test in general medical practice is the serum test, which is the oldest but also by far the most unreliable test of all.
+No tests are yet able to give clear information about B12 levels.
+Presently, a number of tests are in use, all of which have certain advantages and disadvantages.
+The standard test in general medicine is the serum test, which is the oldest but by far most unreliable B12 test of all.

-Low.
-Severe deficiencies can be recognized, but higher values have no relevance or significance.
-The test also includes unavailable B12 and B12-like substances (synthetic B12)
+Poor.
+Severe deficiencies can be detected, but higher values have no relevance or significance.
+The test also includes unavailable B12 and B12-like substances

-A vitamin B12 deficiency has several phases, and the various tests unfortunately cannot provide reliable results in all of these phases.
+Vitamin B12 deficiency proceeds in several phases; the various tests unfortunately cannot provide reliable results in all of them:

-- Phase 1: undersupply, B12 body store begins to empty, cells initially still powered by B12 store.
+- Phase 1: undersupply, the body begins to empty its B12 stores, cells remain supplied

-- Phase 2: B12 store levels critically low, B12 deficiency develops within the cells
+- Phase 2: stores are critical, B12 deficiency in the cells

 - Phase 3: severe, clinical deficiency

 Table: Values Given by Various B12 Tests in the Course of a Deficiency